 What is eating my rose buds is a common worry rose growers have.
-Besides being a landscape plant, rose plants produce beautiful show-stopper blooms that cannot go unnoticed.
+Besides being a landscape plant, rose plants of the Rosaceae family produce beautiful show-stopper blooms that cannot go unnoticed.

 However, although wide rose varieties resist pests, others are vulnerable.
 Rose pests like beetles and aphids can destroy your garden within days.

 Continue reading to know how to identify and control these pests.